Board of Directors

 He serves on a number of Boards, including the Board and Executive Committee of the Congressional Sportsmen's Foundation, as Vice Chairman of the Texas A&M University Harte Marine Research Institute Board, and the Board of Trustees of the Texas Parks and Wildlife Foundation.
 He was the founding Board member of the Building Conservation Trust and currently serves on its Board of Directors.
 He is a published author and is the publisher of TIDE magazine.

-Peter serves as a Board Member, and somehow turned a life as a trout bum into a career.
+Peter serves as a Board Member of Indifly, and somehow turned a life as a trout bum into a career.
 An adventurer from a young age, he drove a van up the Alcan highway to Alaska when he was 16 and hiked the 2144 mile Appalachian trail when he was 17.
 Through his life the constant has been fly fishing and he began guiding in Alaska in 1994 eventually spending the better part of two decades shoveling water on the most beautiful trout waters imaginable.
 Peter was once a beat writer for a Montana newspaper and for numerous fishing and western lifestyle publications.
 More recently, he has worked for fly industry heavy hitters Simms Fishing Products and Costa Sunglasses.

 Al serves as Chairman of Indifly, and is a brand builder, avid angler, and "one of the most influential people in fisheries conservation".

 Al has been recognized for his extensive conservation contributions, including being named one of the 25 most influential people in conservation by Outdoor Life Magazine.
 He received the Lefty Kreh Sportsman of the Year Award from Bonefish & Tarpon Trust in 2014 and was named Angler of the Year by Fly Rod & Reel Magazine in 2015.
 He's also a member of the prestigious Explorer’s Club in New York City.